Mali: Cuisine

 Rice and millet are the staples of Malian cuisine, which is heavily based on cereal grains.
 Grains are generally prepared with sauces made from edible leaves, such as spinach or baobab, with tomato peanut sauce, and may be accompanied by pieces of grilled meat (typically chicken, mutton, beef, or goat).
 Malian cuisine varies regionally.
 Other popular dishes include fufu, jollof rice, and maafe.

 Media

-In Mali, there are several newspapers such as Les Echos, L'Essor, Info Matin, Nouvel Horizon, and Le Républicain.
+There are several newspapers such as Les Echos, L'Essor, Info Matin, Nouvel Horizon, and Le Républicain.
 Office de Radiodiffusion-Télévision du Mali is the state-owned service.
 Telecommunications in Mali include 869,600 mobile phones, 45,000 televisions and 414,985 Internet users.